TeejMcSteez/goUp/README.md

 </tr>`).join('') }}
 ```

-Once a webhook trigger is fired from goUp the user will receive a message with the error information!
+Upon a goUp webhook trigger firing, the user will receive a message containing the error information.